gtrias/amqp-notifier/Readme.md

 # amqp-notifier

-This bot will send messages to Telegram and Slack when a rabbitmq event is triggered
+This bot will send messages to Telegram and Slack when a rabbitmq event is triggered, it uses nunjucks template defined in exchange configuration to show a comprehensive message to the receiver.

 ## Installation